uproid/webapp/README.md

 [![issues-open](https://img.shields.io/github/issues-raw/uproid/webapp)](https://github.com/uproid/webapp/issues)
 [![Contributions](https://img.shields.io/github/contributors/uproid/webapp)](https://github.com/uproid/webapp/blob/master/CONTRIBUTING.md)

+---

+## ⚠️ Important Notice: Migration to Finch

+**This package is being deprecated and will no longer receive updates.** All future development and improvements will continue in the new **[Finch](https://pub.dev/packages/finch)** package.

+We strongly recommend migrating your projects to Finch as soon as possible.
+The Finch package offers enhanced features, better performance, and ongoing support.
+This repository will be maintained for critical bug fixes only, and will be fully deprecated in the near future.

+👉 **Please visit the [Finch package](https://pub.dev/packages/finch) to get started with the latest version.**

+---

 # WebApp Package Overview

 WebApp Package is a robust Dart package designed to streamline the development of powerful web applications.
 Whether you're building APIs, managing databases, creating dynamic frontend widgets, or implementing real-time features, the WebApp package offers a comprehensive suite of tools to accelerate your development process.
 With built-in support for MongoDB, MySQL, WebSockets, and seamless integration with Nginx, this package is ideal for developers seeking efficiency and scalability in their web projects.